Stationfall

-Stationfall is an interactive fiction game written by Steve Meretzky and released by Infocom in 1987.
+Stationfall is an interactive fiction game written by American video game developer Steve Meretzky and released by Infocom in 1987.
 It was published for the Commodore 64, Amiga, Amstrad CPC, Apple II, Atari 8-bit computers, Atari ST, and MS-DOS.
 The game is a sequel to Planetfall, one of Infocom's most popular games.
 It is Infocom's twenty-fifth game.

 Plot

 Following the events on Resida in Planetfall, the player's character received a promotion from lowly Ensign Seventh Class to Lieutenant First Class.
 The life of an officer in the Stellar Patrol is no better than that of a humble enlistee, however.
 Five years after the thrills of saving an entire planet from destruction, the character is stuck in a boring desk job that demands piles of tedious paperwork instead of menial cleaning duties.

 A typically boring assignment comes in: accompany a spacetruck to a space station and pick up a load of "Request for Stellar Patrol Issue Regulation Black Form Binders Request Form Forms".
 To make things even more dull, spacetrucks are fully automated, so it will pilot itself once the proper coordinates are entered.

 But the task does authorize the use of a robot assistant, and coincidentally enough, Floyd, a beloved companion revived at the end of Planetfall, is one of the choices.

 Once the player and Floyd reach the space station, they find it largely deserted.
 There are two living things on board: an ostrich and an Arcturian balloon creature, both apparently in perfect health.
 There are plenty of automated devices.
 It is unclear where the people have gone.
 The mechanical hull welders also seem intent on inflicting serious harm, which is unusual behavior.

 Exploring the deserted complex, there are initially few clues.
 The station's missing commander audio log can be found, but it provides no solid answers.
 A ship of unfamiliar design is docked, empty except for an alien skeleton and a strange pedestal that looks like it should hold something but stands empty.